AaronShepp/AlphaPlot/README.md

 NEIGHBOR_TOLERANCE = {0: 4, #for n = 0, rangek <= _
                       1: 4,
                       2: 4,
-                      3: 2,
+                      3: 3,
-                      4: 1,
+                      4: 2,
                       5: 1,
-                      6: 0}
+                      6: 1}
 ```

 ### Define Scoring
 The program works through simulated annealing optimization.
 First a certain number of random layouts are created, and the best one is taken.
-With this best one, random swaps are made between "core" trees; If the swap results in an improved layout, the swap is kept.
-If the swap results in a worse layout, the degree of diminishment decides the probability that the swap is kept.
+Second, random swaps between "core" trees occur.
+Third, random swaps between trees in the innermost "edge" ring occur; If a swap results in an improved layout, the swap is kept.
+If a swap results in a worse layout, the degree of diminishment decides the probability that the swap is kept.
 Why would you ever want to keep a worse swap?
-The program needs to be able to escape local optima, i.e. sometimes, a layout needs to get worse before it can get better.
+Optimization involves escaping local optima, i.e. sometimes, a layout needs to get worse before it can get better.

 Criteria are the most important factors for comparing layouts.
 Scoring determines the weight that different criteria have and how the program "approaches" optimization.
 Different categories of points allow the incentivization of improving layouts toward criteria and improving layouts after criteria have been met.
-Suggestions for scoring are difficult to make.
+Suggestions for scoring are difficult to make: partly because different users have different priorities; and partly because it is difficult to predict how the relative weights of different bonuses and penalities will effect the optimization process.

 The following point definitions worked very well for my 9-diameter "core" plot with 4 or 6 species.